romanzy313/otp/README.md

 }
 ```

 Or use `UnstorageAdapter` to support many different backend key-value data stores.
-The complete list can be found in the official documentation [here](https://unstorage.unjs.io/)
+The complete list can be found in the official documentation [here](https://unstorage.unjs.io/).

-Examples will use the `MemoryStorage` implementation, which is a simple wrapper around js `Map()`
+Examples will use the `MemoryStorage` implementation, which is a simple wrapper around js `Map()`.

-Create an instance of `OtpService`
+Create an instance of `OtpService`:

 ```ts
 import { OtpService, OtpError } from '@romanzy/otp';